Jeremiah Rotherham & Co: Business partnerships

 From about 1854 Jeremiah Rotherham took on business partners to help him run the store.
-The first was London-born fellow draper, George John Frederick Goodrich (1818–1885).
+The first was London-born fellow draper, George John Frederick Goodrich.
 He retired in 1875 for reasons of ill-health, by which time the store had expanded and included 81–87 Shoreditch High Street plus a new warehouse in Boundary Street.
-The other partner at this time was Devon born draper, Robert Shapland (1826–1864).
+The other partner at this time was Devon-born draper, Robert Shapland.
 He helped to expand the wholesale side of the business, selling extensively to the millinery trade.
 Rotherham seemed genuinely fond of Shapland and his family; he was a witness at their wedding and the Shaplands named their third child Edgar Rotherham Shapman.

 The next partnership was set up with four employees who had worked their way up in the company.
 They were Frederick Snowden, George Gotelee, Robert Dummett and William Ellis.
-Snowden (1844-1932) from Shoreditch, had started with the store in 1856 as an apprentice and later became Jeremiah Rotherham's private secretary.
-Gotelee (1840–1918), draper from Buckinghamshire, also started as a trainee at Rotherham's and later became a buyer.
-Ellis (1841–1924) was from Devon and described in the 1861 census as draper's assistant, later becoming a buyer.
-Dummett (1843–1907), also from Devon, began his career at Rotherham's in the dispatch department, eventually becoming the correspondence clerk and warehouse manager.
+Snowden from Shoreditch, had started with the store in 1856 as an apprentice and later became Jeremiah Rotherham's private secretary.
+Gotelee, draper from Buckinghamshire, also started as a trainee at Rotherham's and later became a buyer.
+Ellis was from Devon and described in the 1861 census as draper's assistant, later becoming a buyer.
+Dummett, also from Devon, began his career at Rotherham's in the dispatch department, eventually becoming the correspondence clerk and warehouse manager.

 Death of Jeremiah Rotherham

 Rotherham died on 30 August 1878 in his Anlaby Houses, Upper Clapton, Hackney.
 His personal estate was valued in probate as under £350,000 (rough value today would be £41 million).
-He died childless and left the biggest part of his estate to his niece Marian (Boardman) Stammers (1824–1903) and nephew Rev. Edward Hubbard Boardman (1826–1912) in equal parts.
+He died childless and left the biggest part of his estate to his niece Marian (Boardman) Stammers and nephew Edward Hubbard Boardman in equal parts.
 Before his death, Rotherham had set up a partnership with Snowden, Gotelee, Dummett and Ellis.
 The instruction in his will was for his share of this partnership to become the property of his niece and nephew.
 They were at liberty to continue with the business or sell their interest, but he instructed that any sale must first be offered to Frederick Snowden.
 Rotherham made several other bequests in his will to charities and employees.
 He also instructed his executors to provide for the continuation of a trust fund for the family of his former partner, Robert Shapland.
 Rotherham was buried in the family vault at Kensal Green Cemetery.